 12% is 12%… but what about weight?

-The aim of this blog is to make you think.
+The aim of this blog is to make you think about the culture of fat shaming.
 Think about the fitness world we live in; think about the message our clients and health club members are hearing; and think about our interpretation of both scale weight, and bodyfat.

 Let’s get into it.